 Northern Lights has a relaxing, calming effect, making your body feel peaceful and helping you forget about your pain.
 This is an indica strain and is best used in the evening.
 It is also very beneficial for fighting stress, an issue that goes hand in hand with chronic pain.

 Best for: Fibromyalgia

 Blueberry is an indica hybrid and it is a notorious pain assassin.
 Even though this strain is a muscle relaxant, it does not induce sleepiness and drowsiness, which makes it a perfect daytime painkiller.
-It is also effective in relieving everyday stress.
+It’s also effective for relieving everyday stress.

-From after-workout cramps to chronic neuropathy, marijuana is proven to be very effective in pain management.
+From after-workout cramps to chronic neuropathy, marijuana is proven to be highly effective for pain management.

 The way you approach this matter is entirely up to you.
-My advice would be to find a cannabis-friendly pain doctor that can give you a proper check up and prescribe the best strain for your type of pain.
+The way you approach this matter is entirely up to you.
+My advice would be to find a cannabis-friendly doctor with experience in pain management who can work with you on your treatment plan and prescribe the best marijuana strains for your specific pain.

 - J Manzanares, MD Julian, A Carrascosa; Role of the Cannabinoid System in Pain Control and Therapeutic Implications for the Management of Acute and Chronic Pain Episodes; Current Neuropharmacology; July 2006; 4(3):239–257.

 - Wei Xiong, Tanxing Cui, Kejun Cheng, Fei Yang, Shao-Rui Chen, Dan Willenbring, Yun Guan, Hui-Lin Pan, Ke Ren, Yan Xu, Li Zhangcorresponding; Cannabinoids suppress inflammatory and neuropathic pain by targeting α3 glycine receptors; The Journal of Experimental Medicine; Jun 2012; 209(6):1121–1134.